iifl-logo

 Operating margin remains susceptible to fluctuations in the prices of key input i.e. polymer, which move in tandem with crude oil prices.
 Also, we are subjected to foreign currency exchange rate fluctuations which could have impact on results of operations.
 However, this is hedged passing the increase and decrease in the polymer price to Customers.

 The FIBC industry is fragmented because of low entry barrier as capital and technology requirements are limited, gestation period is small, and raw materials are easily available.
 This restricts substantial scale up in operations and exerts pricing pressure.
 Also, this industry being highly labour intensive the retention of workers has been high priority for the Company.
-Attrition of workers may affect the production and also involves cost and time in inducting and training of new appointees.
+Attrition of workers may affect the production in inducting and training of new appointees.
 Several other global as well as Indian economic and political factors that are beyond our control may affect the business of the Company.

 Segment Wise Performance: